 The female urethra begins in the urinary bladder with the ostium urethrae internum and ends with the ostium urethrae externum in the vaginal vestibule (vestibulum vaginae) behind the glans clitoris.
 It is fixed to the vagina’s connective tissue with no mobility.

 The urethral wall consists of 2 layers.
 The inner tunica mucosa changes from the urinary bladder’s urothelium to a multi-layered, non-cornified squamous epithelium of the vaginal vestibule.
 The glandulae urethrales produce mucus.
-Externally, there are the tunica muscularis with longitudinally and circularly arranged smooth bundles of muscles.
+Externally, there is the tunica muscularis with longitudinally and circularly arranged smooth bundles of muscles.

 With its length of about 3–5 cm, the female urethra is a lot shorter than the male urethra.
 This facilitates the insertion of a transurethral catheter but has disadvantages as well: the short path enables inflammatory pathogens to reach the bladder and cause cystitis or pyelonephritis.
 Especially with toddlers, it is important to take care of cleanliness to avoid the stool residues from getting into the vagina.